-The Service uses a performance measurement toolkit and database (PRISM) to collate, report and review performance on a monthly basis.
+The Service uses a performance measurement toolkit, "PMR", to collate, report and review performance on a monthly basis.

 At monthly intervals the Trading Standards Management Team undertakes a performance review.
 The meeting includes recognition of any variance from target, the reasons for variance and any appropriate measures to be put in place to address such variance.